chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-11-install-gensim-on-windows.markdown

 You can follow the installation instructions on the gensim homepage [here](https://radimrehurek.com/gensim/install.html "gensim installation instructions").
 If you're installing on Windows, it's just awkward enough that I thought I'd share the specific steps I took.

 *Step 1:* The gensim installation is done using a setup utility called 'setuptools' that you'll need to grab.
 Just download [this python script](https://bootstrap.pypa.io/ez_setup.py "setuptools installation script").
-Doesn’t matter where you save it, I just put it on my desktop.
+Doesn't matter where you save it, I just put it on my desktop.
 Then use Python to run the script.

 For me, this meant opening the file in the spyder IDE and hitting run.